Offshore Injury Lawyers in Houston, Jones Act Attorneys

-Also called the Admiralty Law, the General Maritime Law is a group of laws that protect maritime employees as well as passengers of ships and recreation boaters.
+Also called the Admiralty Law, the General Maritime Law is a group of laws that protect maritime employees as well as passengers of ships and recreational boaters.
 This common law makes it possible for injured seamen to obtain maintenance and cure from their employer.

 Maintenance and Cure

-Part of the General Maritime Law, maintenance and cure refer to the compensation an injured seaman is entitled to for daily living expenses (maintenance) and medical bills (cure) while recovering from an injury.
+Part of the General Maritime Law, maintenance and cure refers to the compensation an injured seaman is entitled to for daily living expenses (maintenance) and medical bills (cure) while recovering from an injury.
 Maintenance and cure must be paid by the employer until the maritime employee can go back to work or has reached maximum medical improvement.